readmeio/openapi-workshop/exercises/3_defining_a_post_endpoint/readme.md

 Now we’re going to define a **POST** endpoint.
-In “paths” , add a key called `"/hoot"` and add this object
+In “paths” , add a key called `"/hoot"` and add this object:

 ```
 {